 3145 Faculty/Administration Building

 Karen Marrero teaches courses in early North American and Indigenous history.
 Her book Detroit's Hidden Channels: The Power of French-Indigenous Families in the Eighteenth Century (Michigan State University Press & University of Manitoba Press, 2020) explored the means by which seventeenth and eighteenth-century Indigenous and French kin networks exploited Detroit’s status as a “transitional location” and diplomatic center to divert and revalue resources and amass political, economic, and cultural prestige.
-These families understood what European imperial agents often failed to fully appreciate, namely, that at Detroit, a site at the apex of Iroquoian and Algonquian hunting territories occupied an essential location and performed an explicit function in indigenous concepts of domesticity.
+These families understood what European imperial agents often failed to fully appreciate, namely, that at Detroit, a site at the apex of Iroquoian and Algonquian territories, economic and political matters resonated across the Great Lakes.
 Marrero also studies the northern border in the late eighteenth and early nineteenth centuries as a site of contestation between Indigenous, French- and Anglo-Canadian and American communities of the Michigan/Upper Canada border to events at the Texas/Mexico/U.S. borderland and in Australia from the 1820s to 1850s, an era of increasing efforts by Euro-imperial governments to enact race-based policies.

 Research interest(s)/area of expertise